joolstorrentecalo/gitlab-foss/doc/user/project/repository/reducing_the_repo_size_using_git.md

 Unfortunately, this workflow doesn't work.
 Deleting files in a commit doesn't actually reduce the size of the repository, because the earlier commits and blobs still exist.
 Instead, you must rewrite history.
-You should use the open-source community-maintained tool [`git filter-repo`](https://github.com/newren/git-filter-repo).
+We recommend the open-source community-maintained tool [`git filter-repo`](https://github.com/newren/git-filter-repo).

 NOTE: